aimbrain/aimbrain-android-sdk/README.md

   ```

 ## Mapping view identifiers
-Collected data contains touched view path consisted of view identifiers, starting from touched view up to the root view.
-All views with no identifier defined are ignored while building this path.
+Collected data contains the touched view's path consisting of view identifiers, starting from the touched view up to the root view.
+All views with no identifiers defined are ignored while building this path.
 SDK allows for defining and customizing view identifiers.
-If no identifier has been defined for view (for example in layout xml file), view identifier may be set as shown in example.
+If no identifier has been defined for a view (for example, in the layout xml file), the view identifier may be set as shown in the example.
-The use of `ViewIdMapper` class does not change actual identifiers - it only adds mappings used by SDK.
+The use of `ViewIdMapper` class does not change actual identifiers - it only adds mappings used by the SDK.

 ```java
 ViewIdMapper.getInstance().putViewId(view, "myView");